-He now works full-time as a Professional Bee Remover and also maintains honey bee colonies for beekeepers with a focus on education moving toward independence.
+He now works full-time as a Professional Bee Remover and also maintains honey bee colonies for other beekeeper (both new and experienced) with a focus on education moving toward independence.

 With an apiary of 20+ colonies, Kirby is always ready to dig into bees and learn more.

-When she's not outside building something for her homestead she's an assistant manager at Rooster Home and Hardware assisting customers with how to can their own produce, how to make compost, build earthworm colonies, protect our native wildlife, and so much more.
+When Laura Wintersis not outside building something for her homestead she's the General Manager at Rooster Home and Hardware assisting customers with how to can their own produce, how to make compost, build earthworm colonies, protect our native wildlife, and so much more.

 Laura loves being a part of Trinity Valley Beekeeping Association so that she can learn so much more from the amazing beekeepers that make this association so special.

-Matthew Guerra is married to Lara Guerra (the club’s first VP) and has two children.
+Matthew Diazis married to Lara Guerra (the club’s first VP) and has two children.

 A former beekeeper, he had to stop for health reasons.
 He has been a member of the Trinity Valley Beekeepers Association since its re-inception by Alan Eynon and has been an active participant in the club since then.